 Negotiation scholars have linked culture with negotiation and cultural influence is one of the main streams of international business negotiation study.
 However, the majority of studies focus on how culture influences negotiation style through survey, which can only reflect average negotiation behaviour.
 This study suggests that future research should apply a more dynamic way to study intercultural business negotiation.
-To be specific, future research should move away from merely study on how culture influences negotiation style (a static negotiation behaviour) to examine how negotiation style influences the negotiation process itself (a dynamic negotiation phenomenon), in other words, further research should link negotiation style to negotiation process in order to further explore the dynamics of the negotiation process itself in a systematic way.
-This is also in the line with Tung's (1982) call for study on extending the influence of culture on negotiation style (culture → negotiation style) to the influence of negotiation style on the negotiation process (negotiation style → negotiation process).
+To be specific, future research should move away from merely study on how culture influences negotiation style (a static negotiation behaviour) to examine how negotiation style influences the negotiation process itself (a dynamic negotiation process in order to further explore the dynamics of the negotiation process itself in a systematic way.
+This is also in the line with Tung's (1982) call for study on extending the influence of culture on negotiation style (culture \rightarrow negotiation style) to the influence of negotiation style on the negotiation process (negotiation style) to the influence of negotiation style on